DATA PROCESSING AGREEMENT

 Cloud4Wi will Process Personal Data as necessary to perform the Services pursuant to the Agreement, as further specified in the Service Documentation, and as further instructed by Client in its use of the Services.

-The types of Controller Personal Data to be Processed
+The types of Personal Data to be Processed

-Client may submit Personal Data to the Cloud4Wi services, the extent of which is determined and controlled by Client in its sole discretion, and which may include, but is not limited to the following categories of Personal Data:
+The Client may collect and submit Personal Data of Users and Subscribers to the Cloud4Wi services, the extent of which is determined and controlled by Client, and which may include, but is not limited to the following categories of Personal Data:

 - First name